-Italian prime minister Matteo Renzi’s proposal for €35 billion worth of tax cuts over the next three years could see his country once again at odds with the European Commission over fiscal policy.
+Matteo Renzi’s proposal for €35 billion worth of tax cuts over the next three years could see Italy once again at odds with the European Commission over fiscal policy.

 The Financial Times reports that Renzi, who took power last year after leading a coup against the former Democratic Party leader, Enrico Letta, wants to reduce taxes on first homes next year, corporate taxes in 2017 and income taxes in 2018.

 Italy’s top corporate tax rate is now 27.5 percent against an average of 22.6 percent in the European Union.
-Its top income tax rate is 43 percent — which is lower than most.
+Its top income tax rate is 43 percent, lower than most.

 Taxes altogether equal 44 percent of economic output while government spending is nearly 50 percent.

-But it also argues that bigger impediments to growth — which only returned this year after three years of recession and stagnation — are Italy’s rigid labor laws, unreliable contracts and slow court procedures.
+But it also argues that bigger impediments to growth are Italy’s rigid labor laws, unreliable contracts and slow court procedures.

 At €27 per hour, Italy’s labor costs are not far above the European average.
 But social contributions and other nonwage costs make up nearly 28 percent of the average salary, compared to 22 percent in Germany.

 Renzi has proposed making it easier for firms to fire workers, hoping that will encourage hiring.

 But his left-wing party is critical while the conservative opposition, which otherwise supports Renzi’s reforms, is still outraged that he pulled out of a pact with their leader, Silvio Berlusconi, when parliament needed to elect a new president.

 Although Renzi said in April that €10 billion worth of budget cuts would take effect next year, bringing cumulative savings for the 2014-16 period to €28 billion, he also announced at the time that €1.8 billion had been found “left on the side” and would be used to finance new stimulus measures.